 10. Primary Genre - Select the Genre of music your release falls under.

 13. Release Pricing Tier - Stores automatically choose their own pricing for releases submitted to them.
 This option will give them a category to list it in.
 The most common is Mid or Mid/Front.
 Unless you have special price requests, we recommend choosing Mid as this is what almost every release you see on iTunes is listed as.
 For more information click here.

-14. Copyright Year and Owner © - For new releases, the year in which it is submitted to us is the year in which it is created and is also considered the copyright and publishing year.
+14. Copyright Year and Owner © - For new releases, the year in which it is submitted to us is the year in which it is created and is also considered the copyright year.